fsuri/Basil_SOSP21_artifact/README.md

 We have included recently re-validated experiment outputs (for most of the experiments) for easy cross-validation of the claimed througput (and latency) numbers under `/sample-output/ValidatedResults`.
 To directly compare against the numbers reported in our paper please refer to the figures there (we include rough numbers below as well).
 Some of Basil's workload and microbenchmark performances have changed slightly (documented below) since the codebase has matured since, but is nonetheless mostly consistent.

-1. Workloads:
+#### 1 - Workloads:
-   1. Tapir:
+   1. **Tapir**:

    > :warning: Make sure to run on branch `Basil/Tapir`.
 Build the binaries before running (see instructions above)

    Reproducing our claimed results is straightforward and requires no additional setup besides running the included configs under `/experiment-configs/1-Workloads/1.Tapir`.
 Reported peak results were roughly:

       - TPCC: Throughput: ~20k tx/s, Latency: ~7 ms
       - Smallbank: Throughput: ~ 61,5k tx/s, Latency: ~2.3 ms
       - Retwis: Throughput: ~45k tx/s, Latency: 2 ms
-      All Tapir experiments were run using 24 shards to allow for even use of resources across systems, since unlike the BFT systems (all use 3 shards) that require multiple cores to handle cryptography, Tapir's servers are single threaded.
+      All Tapir experiments were run using 24 shards to allow for even use of resources across systems, since unlike the BFT systems (all use 3 shards) that require multiple cores to handle cryptography, Tapir's servers are single threaded. \

-   2. Basil:
+   2. **Basil**:
    > :warning: Make sure to run on branch `Basil/Tapir`.
 Build the binaries before running (see instructions above)

    Use the configurations under `/experiment-configs/1-Workloads/2.Basil`.
 Reported peak results were roughly: